eli-as/transfer-assignment/strengths_and_weaknesses.md

 # Weaknesses

 - Steep Learning Curve: Git has a complex set of commands and concepts, which can be difficult for beginners to learn and understand.
+- Merge Conflicts: While Git's merging capabilities are powerful, merge conflicts can still occur and can be difficult to resolve, especially for complex changes.